-Figure 19.4: Map Item properties Tab 🗘
+Figure 18.4: Map Item properties Tab 🗘

 - The Preview area allows you to define the preview modes 'Rectangle', 'Cache' and 'Render', as described above.
-If you change the view on the QGIS map canvas by changing vector or raster properties, you can update the Print Composer view by selecting the map element in the Print Composer and clicking the [Update preview] button. - The field Scale 1,00 $\diamondsuit$ sets a manual scale.

-- The field Rotation 1,00 C allows you to rotate the map element content clockwise in degrees.
-Note that a coordinate frame can only be added with the default value 0. - M Draw map canvas items lets you show annotations that may be placed on the map canvas in the main QGIS window. - You can choose to lock the layers shown on a map item.
-Check Source Lock layers for map item.
+If you change the view on the QGIS map canvas by changing vector or raster properties, you can update the Print Composer view by selecting the map element in the Print Composer and clicking the [Update preview] button. - The field Scale 1,00 \$ sets a manual scale. - The field Map rotation allows you to rotate the map element content clockwise in degrees.
+The rotation of the map view can be imitated here.
+Note that a correct coordinate frame can only be added with the default value 0 and that once you defined a Map rotation it currently cannot be changed. - Draw map canvas items lets you show annotations that may be placed on the map canvas in the main QGIS window. - You can choose to lock the layers shown on a map item.
+Check Lock layers for map item.
 After this is checked, any layer that would be displayed or hidden in the main QGIS window will not appear or be hidden in the map item of the Composer.
-But style and labels of a locked layer are still refreshed according to the main QGIS interface. - The solution allows you to add quickly all the presets views you have prepared in QGIS.
-Clicking on the solution you will see the list of all the preset views: just select the preset you want to display.
-The map canvas will automatically lock the preset layers by enabling the Lock layers for map item: if you want to unselect the preset, just uncheck the solution and press on the solution.
+But style and labels of a locked layer are still refreshed according to the main QGIS interface.
+You can prevent this by using Lock layer styles for map item. - The button allows you to add quickly all the presets views you have prepared in QGIS.
+Clicking on the button you will see the list of all the preset views: just select the preset you want to display.
+The map canvas will automatically lock the preset layers by enabling the $\square$ Lock layers for map item: if you want to unselect the preset, just uncheck the $\square$ and press on the $\square$ button.
 See Map Legend to find out how to create presets views.